f5devcentral/f5-agility-labs-xc/docs/class7/module3/task2.rst

    |module3-vscode-cline-api-prompt|

-   *What happens automatically:*

-   - Gemini generates new frontend templates and supporting logic.
-   - Cline will run **pytest** to validate the new routes and form behavior.

    .. note::
       *Let Cline work through the pytest loop.
 If tests fail, it will update the code and re-run pytest until it passes (or exits after repeated failures).*